List of heads of state of Cambodia

 This is a list of heads of state of Cambodia from the accession of King Norodom on 19 October 1860 to the present day.
-It lists various heads of state which served in the modern history of Cambodia, under several different regimes and with several different titles.
+It lists various heads of state which served in the modern history of Cambodia, under several different regimes and with various titles.

 From 1860 onward, there have been 12 heads of state (acting heads of state are not counted).

 The current head of state of Cambodia is King Norodom Sihamoni, since his election by the Royal Council of the Throne on 14 October 2004.